 SUPPORT SERVICES D07.11 AP.1

+Meal Programs

-Free and Reduced-Price Meals
+Free and Reduced Price Meals

 Since schools in the District participate in the National School Lunch Program, School Breakfast Program, and/or the Donated Food Program, federal and state policies and regulations must be followed.

+Definition

+For purposes of this administrative procedure, “authorized school official” means school personnel as designated in the National School Lunch program application and agreement with the Kentucky Department of Education who are authorized by applicable law and regulation to process information or act in connection with the matter described.

 Students

 To implement required policies and regulations, these procedures will be followed for student participants: